 alternate (non-traditional) certification route = an option outside of undergraduate and graduate degree programs and non-degree/post-baccalaureate programs that still leads to state certification

-early childhood certification (ECE) = in Georgia, pertaining to pre-kindergarten (pre-k) – grade 5
+elementary certification = pertaining to pre-kindergarten (pre-k) – grade 5; formerly early childhood education

 edTPA = a subject and level specific summative capstone assessment used by many states for evaluating the effectiveness of beginning teachers.
 All teacher candidates in traditional and alternate certification programs in Georgia are required to pass the edTPA as part of the certification process.

 Educator Ethics Assessment = an assessment that measures your understanding and knowledge of compliance obligations of the Georgia Code of Ethics for Educators as well as your capacity and disposition to act ethically as a professional

 eligibility certificate = a verification certificate valid for five years that shows that you qualify for an teaching certificate in Georgia but have not found a teaching job yet

 endorsement = an additional content field added to a professional certificate